azadwasan/neuralnetwork/docs/easyNN/GradientDescent.md

 }
 ```

-We define a lambdas to compute $\theta_0$ difference sum called differenceSumZero and another one for the rest of the parameters called differenceSum.
+We define a lambda to compute $\theta_0$ difference sum called differenceSumZero and another one for the rest of the parameters called differenceSum.
 We replace the two methods with just a single method that accepts a lambda to compute the difference sum and replace the loop with standard library std::transform_reduce, like we did in earlier codes, e.g., [Linear regression cost function](./CostFunctionLinearRegression.md).
 Rest of the code stays almost the same.
 This is also how it is currently implemented in EasyNN.

 ## Testing